‘Stranger Things’ Star Gaten Matarazzo Posts Adorable Prom Pics With His Real-Life High School Girlfriend

 You can see Gaten Matarazzo’s prom night slideshow below.

 Gaten Matarazzo previously told SJ Magazine that he started with acting by doing community theater in New Jersey.
-Gaten now considers acting his job, and he has found a way to balance it with his work schedule.
+Gaten now considers acting his job, and he has found a way to balance it with his school schedule.
 The Stranger Things star revealed that he missed a lot of his freshman year of high school because he was traveling in Europe and then in L.A. doing press for the series, but he was able to get his schoolwork from his high school online and work on it with a tutor.

 Gaten also said his hometown high school has an “awesome” theater program that he hopes to participate in and was also the lead in his middle school’s eighth-grade play.